Aspen Club faces second foreclosure action

 Aspen Club has until Feb.
 20 to file a notice of intent to cure its debt to FirstBank.
 The earliest date a foreclosure sale could occur is March 7.

 Fox, who could not be reached for immediate comment Thursday, previously has said he is working on a plan to pay back the contractors and the bank and bring the project back up to speed.
-Numerous subcontractors stopped work at 1450 Ute Avenue at the end of August.
-Harms said PCL is expected to finish winterizing the site Friday to preserve its integrity until construction — provided the debt-collection matters eventually settle — resumes.
+Numerous subcontractors stopped work at 1450 Ute Ave. at the end of August.
+Harms said PCL is expected to finish winterizing the site Friday to preserve its integrity until construction — provided the debt-collection matters are settled — resumes.

 "There is a lot of positive sentiment that the project will continue this spring," Harms said.